Medhatt21/DCGAN-Cat-Image-Generator/README.md

 ### Trained Model
 The trained generator model can be loaded and used to generate new images of cats.

-## Results
-The trained DCGAN generates realistic images of cats.
-Example generated images can be found in the `results` directory.

 ## Acknowledgements
 This project was inspired by the original DCGAN paper by Radford, Metz, and Chintala.
 Special thanks to the TensorFlow and Keras teams for their excellent libraries.